 If you have the sneaking suspicion that some members of staff could use a brush up when it comes to their internal and external communication skills, there’s no better time than now to start setting some company guidelines.

 Asynchronous communication and synchronous communication

 First of all let’s look at the difference between two different types of online communication: asynchronous communication and synchronous communication.

-Meanwhile, synchronous communication happens in real time; for example, a conversation with a colleague on Zoom (or whatever your organisation’s preferred platform is) or a conversation with a customer on a live chat platform.
+Meanwhile, synchronous communication happens in real time; for example, a conversation with a coworker on Zoom (or whatever your organization’s preferred platform is) or a conversation with a customer on a live chat platform.